-The trip purpose will be recorded automatically if the destination type was specified as Home, usual place of Work or School.
-If a previous destination was selected, the same trip purpose will be displayed but you will be asked to confirm it.
+The trip purpose will be recorded automatically if the destination type was specified as Home, Work (usual) or Usual School.
+If copying a destination, the same trip purpose will be displayed but you will be asked to confirm it.
+Remember that if you copy a school trip but the purpose was to (go to the school to) play basketball the purpose would be "O" other and not "S" school.
 Try not to repeat the question if a person has already said that they "went shopping" or "went to the cinema" in response to the question "Where did you go next?"
 If a trip is made for more than one purpose record the main one or record each segment as a separate trip with a different purpose.
 Trip purpose options are:

+W - Work

-- Work.
-Includes trips to work and other trips made in connection with a person's normal employment, such as to attend meetings or to pick up materials. - Note: Trips to volunteer work and to apply for work are coded as "O" other. - S School.
-Trips made for the purpose of attending school, including elementary, secondary, post-secondary, community college, trade school or night school. - Do not include trips made to school other than by students.
+Includes trips to work and other trips made in connection with a person's normal employment, such as to attend meetings or to pick up materials.

+NOTE: Trips to volunteer work and to apply for work are coded as "O" - other.

+S - School

+Trips made for the purpose of attending school, including elementary, secondary, post-secondary, community college, trade school or night school.

+Do not include trips made to school other than by students.
 A teacher going to school to teach would be "W" for work.
+A parent attending a parent-teacher meeting would be "O" for other.

+H - Home

-A parent attending a parent-teacher meeting would be "O" for other. - H Home.
-Any trip to home from anywhere regardless of previous trip purpose. - F Facilitate Passenger.
+Any trip to home from anywhere regardless of previous trip purpose.

+F - Facilitate Passenger

 Trips made to pick-up or drop-off a passenger where the primary purpose of the trip is to serve the passenger's needs.
 This would include taking a child to school and a trip to the Kiss N' Ride lot to drop off a passenger on the way to work.
-See "D" Day Care for a special variation on this code. - Marketing or Shopping.
+See "D" - Day Care for a special variation on this code.

+M - Market or Shopping

 Trips made for the purpose of purchasing consumer goods or retail services.
-Trips made to repair shops, barber's shops, beauty salons and dry cleaners are shopping trips.
-A visit to a plaza to window shop is also a shopping trip. - O Other.
-Any trip that does not specifically belong in one of the other categories.
+Trips made to repair shops, barbers' shops, beauty salons and dry cleaners are shopping trips.
+A visit to a plaza to window shop is also a shopping trip.

+O - Other

+Any trip which does not specifically belong in one of the other categories.
 It includes personal business, medical, social, recreation and entertainment trips.

-Day Care (Picking up or dropping off an infant at a day care centre).
-This is a special case of facilitating a passenger.
+Day Care (Picking up or dropping off an infant at a day care centre) This is a special case of facilitating a passenger.